-Samples with PIVKA-II concentrations above the measuring range can be diluted manually with Diluent Universal 2.
-The recommended dilution is 1:10.
+Samples with PIVKA-II concentrations above the measuring range can be diluted with Diluent Universal.
+The recommended dilution is 1:10 (either automatically by the analyzer or manually).
 The concentration of the diluted sample must be > 1200 ng/mL.

 After manual dilution, multiply the result by the dilution factor.